mphuget/Todo/README.md

-Chapter 18 : Delete a specific todo
+Chapter 19 : Update a todo